JuergenGutsch/blog/_source/_posts/2018-04-18-lightcore2-preview1.md

 * Use the `ConfigureServices` to add Services in the common ASP.NET Core way, e.g. to add MVC, to add configuration, to add Identity, to add Entity Framework contexts and so on.
 * Use the `ConfigureContainer` to configure LightCore, e. g. to load services dynamically by configuration files, etc.

-All the registrations done on the IServiceCollection gets moved into ContianerBuilder and registered in LightCore.
+All the registrations done on the IServiceCollection gets moved into ContainerBuilder and registered in LightCore.
 At the end LightCore is used to create and manage the instances in this ASP.NET Core application.

 ## NuGet

-The LightCore2 preview1 build goes to MyGet.
+The LightCore 2.0 preview1 build goes to MyGet.
 To try LightCore 2.0 you need to add the MyGet feed to the NuGet sources.

 https://myget.com/juergengutsch/LightCore/